OWASP/www-chapter-suffolk/index.md

 Your Hosts:

-Delivered to you in collaboration with Suffolk Developers group, Ipswich & Suffolk Tech Network and OWASP.
+Delivered to you in collaboration with Suffolk Developers group, Ipswich & Suffolk Tech Network and OWASP Suffolk.

 ----